gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 `Etcd` custom resource provides an ability to set [FullSnapshotSchedule](https://github.com/gardener/etcd-druid/blob/master/api/v1alpha1/etcd.go#L158) which currently defaults to run once in 24 hrs.
 [DeltaSnapshotPeriod](https://github.com/gardener/etcd-druid/blob/master/api/v1alpha1/etcd.go#L167) is also made configurable which defines the duration after which a delta snapshot will be taken.
 If a human operator does not wish to wait for the scheduled full/delta snapshot, they can trigger an on-demand (out-of-schedule) full/delta snapshot on the etcd cluster, which will be taken by the `leading-backup-restore`.

-##### Possible scenarios
+##### Possible Scenarios

 * An on-demand full snapshot can be triggered if scheduled snapshot fails due to any reason.
-* [Gardener Shoot Hibernation](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_hibernate.md): Every etcd cluster incurs an inherent cost of preserving the volumes even when a gardener shoot control plane is scaled down, i.e the shoot is in a hibernated state.
+* [Gardener Shoot Hibernation](https://github.com/gardener/gardener/blob/master/docs/usage/shoot/shoot_hibernate.md): Every etcd cluster incurs an inherent cost of preserving the volumes even when a gardener shoot control plane is scaled down, i.e the shoot is in a hibernated state.
 However, it is possible to save on hyperscaler costs by invoking this task to take a full snapshot before scaling down the etcd cluster, and deleting the etcd data volumes afterwards.
 * [Gardener Control Plane Migration](https://github.com/gardener/gardener/blob/master/docs/proposals/07-shoot-control-plane-migration.md): In [gardener](https://github.com/gardener/gardener), a cluster control plane can be moved from one seed cluster to another.
 This process currently requires the etcd data to be replicated on the target cluster, so a full snapshot of the etcd cluster in the source seed before the migration would allow for faster restoration of the etcd cluster in the target seed.

 ##### Task Config